Robert F. Mullen, PhD

 — Paul Coelho

-While we remain conjoined with our social anxiety disorder, we continue to view ourselves as helpless, hopeless, undesirable, and worthless.
+While we remain conjoined with our social anxiety, we continue to view ourselves as helpless, hopeless, undesirable, and worthless.
 These become our core self-beliefs as a result of childhood disturbance.
-By dissociating ourselves from our condition, we perceive things more rationally.
-It is SAD that compels us to think irrationally, and it is this compulsion that causes us to view ourselves as helpless, hopeless, undesirable, and worthless.
-In my experience developing and implementing programs to challenge the self-annihilation of those living with SAD, I have identified the overarching integrant.
+By dissociating ourselves from our condition, we perceive things more objectively.
+In my experience developing and implementing programs to challenge the negative self-beliefs of those experiencing an emotional malfunction.
+Here is the overarching integrant.
 We are lost.
-Like the preverbal wandering lamb, our flanks are exposed to the wolves of our irrationality.
+Like proverbial wandering lambs, we have exposed our flanks to the wolves of irrationality.

 We are the personification of the fabled protagonist wandering, helpless and hopeless, in the forest.
 Our hunger for safety and comfort drives us to grasp onto anything that offers sustenance, no matter how destructive to our well-being.
 We encounter the house of candy and voraciously consume it even though our instincts advise us of the likelihood of villainy within.